How to make a DIY Jigsaw Table (Step by Step Guide)

 How to make a jigsaw table.
 Homemade Jigsaw Table.
 DIY Jigsaw Table.

-Glue the two boards together (0,9 + 1,2cm) and additionally fix them with screws to avoid any wobbling.
+Glue the two boards together (9 + 12 mm) and additionally fix them with screws to avoid any wobbling.

 How to make a jigsaw table.
 Homemade Jigsaw Table.
 DIY Jigsaw Table.

-Unscrew the bolts from the base plate shoe, tape a double-sided tape on it, and insert the jigsaw in the cut area.
-Then mark the holes for the screws on the board and remove the plate shoe.
+Unscrew the jigsaw’s base plate, tape a double-sided tape on it, and insert it in the cut area.
+Then mark the holes for the screws on the board and remove the base plate again.

 Drill all 4 holes for the screws (I am using a 4mm drill bit) and a larger hole (15mm) for the jigsaw blade.
 Insert the jigsaw in and attach it with screws.
 Make sure the screws are flush with the table.